jfeldbrugge/PhaseSpaceDTFE.jl/docs/src/tutorial.md

 ```@meta
-CurrentModule = PSDTFE
+CurrentModule = PhaseSpaceDTFE
 ```

 # Tutorial

-We use the PSDTFE package to estimate the density and velocity fields of a GadGet-4 simulation.
+We use the PhaseSpaceDTFE package to estimate the density and velocity fields of a GadGet-4 simulation.
 First, we load the data

 ```@example tutorial1
-using JLD2, Plots, HDF5, ProgressMeter, PSDTFE
+using JLD2, Plots, HDF5, ProgressMeter, PhaseSpaceDTFE

 ## set up simulation box
 Ni = 64